kbruncati/jff-predictive-model/README.md

 ## Objective #2: Binary Classification/Cross Entropy ##

 Packages originally used in Python, `tensorflow` and `keras`, were imported to execute binary classification within RStudio.
 During the training process, each iteration of the computer viewing the data can be closely monitored with accuracy and loss measures, which was very helpful in troubleshooting.
 Averages are taken after the iterations are complete and helps to optimize the model.
 It was also very easy to view the results by developing a confusion matrix once prediction on the testing dataset was done.

+# Results

+## Objective #1: `percent_change_earnings` ##

+The calculated R-squared upon prediction was 0.9948, yielding a very strong correlation between the predictors and `percent_change_earnings`.
+This indicates that there is something to be said about the demographics of a training participant and how their earnings will change upon their exit or completion of the program.

+## Objective #2: `completion` ##

+The final prediction accuracy was a less-exciting 0.4745, which is on the lower end of the spectrum.
+Despite this, there are still important conclusions to be made: the predictors selected for this process must simply not be the most important in telling whether or not an individual will successfully complete their program of choice.